Retriever (album): Cover versions

 The Art of Time Ensemble featuring Sarah Slean recorded "Dandelion Wine" on their 2009 album Black Flowers.
 Canadian singer Michael Bublé released a version of the song "Whatever It Takes" in 2009 featuring Sexsmith which was included on Bublé's 2009 album Crazy Love.
+A cover of Hard Bargain appears on and is the namesake for Emmylou Harris's most recent album, 2011's Hard Bargain.